kekuchan/swarmbject/docs/std/str/String.md

 ## "setDString" member function:

 Sets the DString to be a copy of another std::str::DString.
-This might require creating a new array due to the capacity, making the usage of the previous data member not valid.
+This might require creating a new array, making the usage of the previous data member not valid.

 Parameters:
 * A pointer to the DString to copy.